-pressure has become intense in the Union," said a White House not sure what to do about the Oval Office for the president - source, speaking on the condition buffeted by conflicting advice - of anonymity.
+But White House officials say pressure has become intense in the Union," said a White House Oval Office for the president - source, speaking on the condition buffeted by conflicting advice - of anonymity.
 Earlier this month in Texas, he to take some form of action.